Max Fried

-In 2020, Fried won the NL Gold Glove Award at pitcher and the Fielding Bible Award at pitcher.
+Fried is a three-time All-Star and is also a good fielder and hitter for a pitcher.
+In 2020, he won the NL Gold Glove Award at pitcher and the Fielding Bible Award at pitcher.
 In 2021, he won the Gold Glove Award again, as well as the Silver Slugger Award for pitchers, becoming the third pitcher in MLB history to win both awards in the same year.
 He was also named to the All-MLB Team those two years.
-In 2022 he was named an All Star, and won his third consecutive Gold Glove Award at pitcher.
+In 2022, he won his third consecutive Gold Glove Award at pitcher.

-Early career
+Early life

-Fried was born and grew up in Santa Monica, California, the middle son of Carrie and Jonathan Fried, and is Jewish.
+Fried was born on January 18, 1994, in Santa Monica, California.
+He grew up in Encino, Los Angeles, the middle son of Carrie and Jonathan Fried, and is Jewish.
 His younger brother Jake, also a pitcher, attended the University of Arizona.
-Max began attending the Reggie Smith Baseball Academy in Encino, California, at the age of seven, and learned how to throw a curveball from the retired outfielder.
+Max began attending the Reggie Smith Baseball Academy in Encino as a seven year old and learned how to throw a curveball from the retired outfielder.
 Fried pitched for the 2009 Maccabiah Games Team USA Juniors baseball team that won a gold medal in Israel.

-Fried first attended Montclair College Preparatory School, in Van Nuys, Los Angeles, where he played baseball, football, and basketball.
+Fried first attended Montclair College Preparatory School, in Van Nuys, where he played baseball, football, and basketball.
 As a sophomore, with Ethan Katz as his pitching coach, he was 10–3 with a 1.81 earned run average (ERA), and was named the Olympic League MVP and to the All-California Interscholastic Federation (CIF) Division V first team.
-In his junior year Fried was 7–3 with a 1.31 ERA, with 100 strikeouts in 69 innings, as he also played outfield and batted .360 with four home runs and 30 RBIs.
+In his junior year, Fried was 7–3 with a 1.31 ERA, with 100 strikeouts in 69 innings, as he also played outfield and batted .360 with four home runs and 30 RBIs.
 He was named the 2011 Southern California Jewish Sports Hall of Fame Male High School Athlete of the Year.

-After Montclair Prep cut its baseball team subsequent to his junior year, Fried then transferred to Harvard-Westlake School in Los Angeles, where he wore uniform number 32 in honor of Sandy Koufax and played with fellow future MLB pitchers Lucas Giolito and Jack Flaherty.
-In 2012, his senior year, Fried was 8–2 with a 2.02 ERA, and 105 strikeouts in 66 innings.
-He was a 2012 Rawlings-Perfect Game 1st Team All-American.
+After Montclair Prep cut its baseball team subsequent to his junior year, Fried transferred to Harvard-Westlake School in Los Angeles for his senior season.
+He wore uniform number 32 in honor of Sandy Koufax and played with fellow future MLB pitchers Lucas Giolito and Jack Flaherty.
+In 2012, Fried was 8–2 with a 2.02 ERA, and 105 strikeouts in 66 innings.
+He was a Rawlings-Perfect Game 1st Team All-American.

 Draft and minor leagues

 Draft (2012)

 The San Diego Padres selected Fried in the first round with the seventh overall selection of the 2012 Major League Baseball draft.
-Fried chose to sign with the Padres for $3 million despite his commitment to the UCLA Bruins baseball team.
-Baseball America rated him the top left-hander available in the draft.
+Fried chose to sign with the Padres for $3 million, forgoing his commitment to the UCLA Bruins baseball team.
+Baseball America rated him the top left-handed pitcher in the draft.